What is Reality?

 Example: A fossil is a quasi trace of a prehistoric animal.
 A teenager is a quasi trace of a child.
 An adult is a quasi trace of a teenager.
 An old person is a quasi trace of an adult.

 If the current state were to contain the entire previous state as a trace, the Universe would freeze in that single state because the informational limit of the current state would be filled with that trace.
 There are three possibilities for this to not happen:

 Observations show that (in) the Universe:

 The Universe has no time dimension, that is, it has no time sequence in which quanta can move back / forward, like they can do in space, so there is no past, present or future in such a dimension.
 The past, present and future are states (of quanta) that can be observed.

-In the progression of change, the past is any previous state, while the future is any next state.
+In the progression of change, only the current state exists / manifests.
+The past is any previous state, while the future is any next state.